400+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

 Potential downside: The clinical evidence for n-HA is growing but less extensive than fluoride’s decades of established research.
-The ADA currently accepts fluoride as the standard for cavity prevention; hydroxyapatite products don’t carry the ADA Seal.
-This doesn’t mean n-HA doesn’t work — the evidence is promising — but fluoride has the longer and stronger evidence track record.
+A 2022 systematic review and meta-analysis found mixed results across study types, while a newer PubMed-indexed review is more favorable.
+This doesn’t mean n-HA doesn’t work; it means fluoride still has the longer, more settled evidence track record.

 Best Dual-Action$25–$75